REGISTRATION NOW OPEN

 - CONELL (Conference of Newer Law Librarians)

-AALL 2018 will offer several opportunities to tackle current issues and share ideas and experiences–we want to hear from you.
+AALL 2019 will offer a variety of platforms to tackle current issues and share ideas and experiences—we want to hear from you.
 Coming up first: poster sessions.
 Have you implemented an innovative program in your library?
 Perhaps you’ve created a set of best practices to apply in the workplace.
 Or maybe you’d like to share new classroom techniques, findings from a research project, or a practical problem-solving effort.
-Submit a poster session proposal online by April 13.
+Submit a poster session proposal online by Friday, April 26.

-Stay tuned for details on the return of AALL’s innovation tournament and discussion dens.
+Stay tuned for details on AALL’s innovation tournament and discussion dens.

 APPLY FOR AN AALL ANNUAL MEETING GRANT